abuiles/ember-101/ember-data.md

 are defining a relationship of type "has many", then we use the keyword **hasMany**.
 If we want a "belongs to", we use **DS.belongsTo**.

-We switch to v2 of the API, which side-loads all the articles records for our friend but doesn't stop to understand what is happening.
+We switched to v2 of the API, which side-loads all the article records for our friend but didn't stop to understand how that worked.

 There are two ways to work with relationships in Ember.
 The first is working with records pre-loaded into the store, and the second is